Project Coordinator (Job #2018-A)

 Salary is commensurate with qualifications and experience.
 The position is full-time, offers opportunity for professional growth, and includes the full university benefits package, including tuition remission for qualified candidates.
 Note: this is a grant-funded position wherein employment is contingent upon the renewal of the grant.

-For best consideration, submit a cover letter (indicating Job #2018-A), resume, and the contact information for three professional references by February 23, 2018 (resumes will be accepted until the position is filled) to:
+For best consideration, submit a cover letter (indicating Job #2018-A), resume, and the contact information for three professional references (resumes will be accepted until the position is filled) to:

 Technology Innovation Project Coordinator Search Committee